meditates/simbiosyslab.github.io/_projects/dataScience-cdr.markdown

 title: Predicting Epidemics Through Cellphone Metadata
 date: 2017-06-1 12:00:00
 authors:
+  - Thorgeir A. Karlsson
   - Atli F. Einarsson
   - Derek Onken
-  - Thorgeir A. Karlsson
+  - Rebecca Mitchell
   - Ymir Vigfusson
 keywords:
   - Cellphone Metadata
+  - Call Detail Records
-  - Epidemics
+  - Epidemiological Surveillance
-  - Behavior Analysis
+  - Behavioral Analysis
 ---

 ### Keywords: Cellphone Metadata, Epidemics, Behavior Analysis

 ## What is it?

 Epidemics cause significant tolls financially and on the population.
 [Influenza A](https://en.wikipedia.org/wiki/Influenza) alone is responsible for some of the deadliest outbreaks in the past century.
 Effective outbreak containment and eradication requires quick detection.
 Traditional detection methods occupy weeks or require active participation by population members.
 By using mobile phones as behavioral sensors, a novel real-time outbreak detection method can exist.
 This method depends on two assumptions: population members actually alter activity while sick and mobile phone metadata collected passively can quantifiably capture this behavioral change.
-With the 2009 H1N1 outbreak in Iceland as a use case, we use call-detailed records provided by Siminn, Iceland's largest mobile network operator, to observe that diagnosed individuals do indeed alter behavior.
+With the 2009 H1N1 outbreak in Iceland as a use case, we use call-detail records (CDR) provided by a large mobile network operator (MNO) in Iceland, to observe that diagnosed individuals do indeed alter behavior.
 Furthermore, we aim to build a model that uses this behavior change to estimate the number of sick individuals in a population.

 ## Our Goal